Shujun-He/RibonanzaNet/README.md

 - `nhead`: 8
   The number of heads in multi-head attention models.

-- `use_bpp`: False
-  A boolean parameter that specifies whether to use base pair probability (BPP) in the model.

 - `use_flip_aug`: true
-  Indicates whether flip augmentation is used during training.
+  Indicates whether flip augmentation is used during training/inference.

-- `bpp_file_folder`: "../../input/bpp_files/"
-  The directory where base pair probability files are stored.

 - `gradient_accumulation_steps`: 2
   Number of steps to accumulate gradients before performing a backward/update pass.